 - 11. Enter the REBOOT command to reboot the switch. - 12.
 At the confirmation prompt, type "Y" for yes. - 13.
 Wait two minutes for the switch to initialize its management software and afterwards examine the Switch ID LED again.
-The switch is ready for normal network operations as a stand-alone unit when its ID number is "0."
+The switch is ready for normal network operations as a standalone unit when its ID number is "0."
 If the number is not "0," repeat this procedure.
 Be sure to save the configuration change with the WRITE command in step 10. - 14.
-Do one of the following: - If the switch contains the optional AT-x9EM/XT4 Card, go to "Verifying Support for Hardware Options" on page 132. - □ If the switch does not contain the optional AT-x9EM/XT4 Card, go to Chapter 11, "Cabling the Networking Ports" on page 133.
+Do one of the following: - ☐ If the switch contains the optional AT-StackQS or AT-x9EM/XT4 Card, go to "Verifying Support for Hardware Options" on page 132. - ☐ If the switch does not contain the optional AT-StackQS or ATx9EM/XT4 Card, go to Chapter 11, "Cabling the Networking Ports" on page 133.